Implementing Digital Credentials In Higher Education

 Credentials of the Future

 The resume of the past is rapidly changing with emerging methods and converging technology replacing the traditional ways we represent everything.
 It’s time to include our education and skills earned from higher education.
-In a virtual world, the ecosystem of virtual credential suppliers and the myriad of options have been slowly growing over the last decade for go-to-market solutions beginning in 2011.
+In a virtual world, the ecosystem of virtual credential suppliers and the myriad of options have been slowly growing over the last decade for go-to-market solutions.

 Now in the age of big data, education must consider security and trust as a top design parameter.